atreyasha/spp-explainability/docs/develop.md

 1. Clean-code and documentation

-    1.  work on prototyping basic results from SoPa
+    1.  work on prototyping results from SoPa

         1.  unsure what self-loops and fwd-1s mean in patterns.log -\>
             make GitHub issue to ask regarding this